zSimone35/Audio-changer-APP/README.md

 ```

 Pin `%LOCALAPPDATA%\Audio Switcher\Audio Switcher.lnk` to the Windows taskbar if you want the dynamic shortcut icon behavior.
 The configurator can open this folder for you after installation.

-## FxSound Note

-If FxSound is running, it can remain the Windows default playback device while adapting to the selected physical output.
-Audio Switcher keeps the original one-click behavior: switch endpoint, update the shortcut icon, and exit.